 Milwaukee Metropolitan Sewerage District (MMSD) is committed to growing the next generation of water workforce through a variety of career exploration and training opportunities.

-The foundational opportunity’s students gain through our internship program, results in many students apply for subsequent summer internships with MMSD.
-In addition, we have hired several former intern participants as permanent MMSD employees, and currently, employ senior-level staff that was once participants in the MMSD intern program.
+The foundational opportunities students gain through our internship program, results in many students applying for subsequent summer internships with MMSD.
+In addition, we have hired several former intern participants as permanent MMSD employees, and currently, employ senior-level staff that were once participants in the MMSD intern program.

 MMSD is committed to developing and aligning skilled workers for our current and anticipated projects.
 In partnership with Wisconsin Regional Training Partnership (WRTP)|Building Industry Group & Skilled Trades Employment Program (Big Step), MMSD helps to recruit, train, and place local workers in the construction trades through its pre-apprentice training program.
 The District also places apprentice utilization requirements on many of its large construction projects to support local apprentices achieve journeyman status.
 To learn more about the local Milwaukee area pre-apprenticeship program in the construction trades, apply at WRTP Big Step.

 MMSD is committed to utilizing local workers reflective of the diversity of our service area.
 To maximize the economic impact of our annual spending, local workforce requirements are typically placed on all construction bids.
 On average, local workers work more than 50% of hours on all MMSD construction projects each year.
 For information on local Milwaukee jobs in the trades visit Wisconsin Regional Training Partnership (WRTP)|Building Industry Group & Skilled Trades Employment Program (Big Step).

 MMSD is a part of the National Green Infrastructure Certification Program (NGICP) developed in partnership with the Water Environment Federation (WEF) and other national utilities.
 NGICP provides the base-level skill set needed for entry-level workers to properly construct, inspect and maintain green stormwater infrastructure.
 MMSD works with local partners to set up training courses and exam dates and uses NGICP as a tool for skill development in green infrastructure and workforce development.
 MMSD is continuing to develop and refine the training program to fit the need of our local workforce.